flossy83/AutoSharpness/README.md

 #### Installation

-1. Download the .ipk file from the downloads section and copy it to a USB drive.
+1. Download the .ipk file from the download section and copy it to a USB drive.

 2. Insert the drive into the PVR and follow the on-screen instructions.
 Otherwise, use the PVR's file explorer to manually run the .ipk file.